Allan Slaight: Radio IWC Ltd.

 As a result of the buy-out, IWC's holdings were reduced significantly in the industry and in 1977 IWC prepared to sell off the controlling interest of its broadcasting holdings to Selkirk Holdings Ltd. (one of Canada's largest broadcasting companies at the time), and to sell off its cable television assets to Credit Valley Cable TV/FM Ltd. The CRTC denied the radio-related application but approved the cable application.
 In the wake of the ruling, Slaight distributed over $10 million among shareholders (the net proceeds from the sale of Global Communications Ltd.) and successfully requested to change the company's name to Radio IWC Ltd.

 In 1978, Allan Slaight made a bid for all the common shares outside of Radio IWC Ltd. essentially becoming IWC's largest shareholder.
 At the time, he owned 14 per cent, with Allpak Products Ltd. controlling 36 per cent.
 Under the new agreement, Slaight acquired another 42 per cent (including 36% from Allpak Products Ltd and 6% from Joseph Mac-Brien), and purchased CFGM Broadcasting Ltd. (CFGM and CILQ-FM) from IWC Communications Ltd. in 1978 following the sale of his interest in the Global Television Network and IWC's cable interests.
 He renamed Radio IWC Ltd to Slaight Communications Inc. the following year.

 CILQ-FM/Q107 Rock

-In 1976 Slaight applied for a CFGM-AM renewal licence and asked the CRTC to consider an FM licence for a sister station.
+In 1976, Slaight applied for a CFGM-AM renewal license and asked the CRTC to consider an FM license for a sister station.
 Slaight proposed that the new station would offer an ombudsman service for listeners and include other services such as consumer reports.
 The station was licensed that summer and CILQ-FM ("Q107"), transmitting at 107.1 MHz, debuted on June 1, 1977, with offices operating from Toronto's Hudson Bay Centre, 30th floor and transmitting from the CN Tower.